DevYSM/filterable/README.markdown

 }
 ```

-This adds a `filterable` scope to the `Post` model, allowing you to apply filters using a `Filterable` instance.
+This adds a `filterable` scope to the `Post` model, allowing you to apply filters using either a `Filterable` instance or a filter class name as a string.

 #### Step 2: Create a Filter Class